Brief Outline of Broken (Fractured) Ribs

 Rehabilitation and prevention

 Building muscle mass in the chest and back will help protect the ribs from injury.
-Using properly fitting and appropriate protective equipment will help to protect the ribs also.
 Avoiding trauma to the rib cage is the most important step in preventing rib fractures.